-- Have completed less than 67% of the total cumulative units attempted
+- have completed less than 67% of the total cumulative units attempted; and/or

-- Have not met the 2.0 cumulative GPA Progress standards
+- have not met the 2.0 cumulative GPA Progress standards; and/or

-- Have attempted more than 150% of the maximum attempted units based on your current academic plan
+- have attempted more than 150% of the maximum attempted units based on your current academic plan; and/or

 Appeals will be considered in the date order in which they are received.
 Your appeal and any supporting documents must be received in the Financial Aid Office no later than the third Friday before the end of the semester or your last day of classes, whichever comes first, for the semester that you are filing an appeal.